National Open University of Nigeria: Organisation

 It offers over 50 programmes and 750 courses.

-By its nature as an ODL institution, NOUN does not provide lectures to students in normal classrooms except some certain study centres.
+By its nature as an open and distance learning institution, NOUN does not provide lectures to students in normal classrooms except some certain study centres.
 The study centre in Lagos for instance provides lectures to all the law undergraduates and supplies course materials to all students after the payment of tuition fees.
-All courses offered by the university are accredited by the National Universities Commission (NUC).
+All courses offered by the university are accredited by the National Universities Commission.